 The SchoolMessenger message system will be activated to notify families of delays or closings.
-PLEASE NOTE: In the event that you do not receive a phone call before 5:45 a.m., and the weather seems inclement, be sure to utilize any of these other methods to verify the status of the school day.
+PLEASE NOTE: In the event that you do not receive a phone call before 5:45 a.m., and the weather seems inclement, be sure to utilize any of the other methods to verify the status of the school day.
 While SchoolMessenger is a very reliable system, no system is completely fail-safe, and so a variety of back-up measures are in place.

-When weather conditions are severe enough to warrant a change in the school day; information will be posted on the district website (www.methacton.org) broadcast by area radio and television stations, and pushed out on social media.
+When weather conditions are severe enough to warrant a change in the school day; information will be posted on the district website (www.methacton.org), broadcast by area radio and television stations, and pushed out on social media.
 When announced, all schools in the district will be closed for the day, delayed, or dismissed early according to the schedule announced.
 A two-hour delay means students will report to their bus stops two hours later than usual.
+In the event of a two-hour delay, a modified kindergarten schedule will be followed (see below).

-REMEMBER: If there no announcement, you should assume school is opening on time.
-When schools are closed, activities scheduled that afternoon and evening are CANCELED.
+REMEMBER: If there is no announcement, you should assume school is opening on time.

+When schools are closed, activities scheduled that afternoon and evening are CANCELLED.

-When a two-hour delay is announced, all beforeschool activities (i.e. orchestra, band, chorus, etc) are CANCELED.
+When a two-hour delay is announced, all before school activities (i.e. orchestra, band, chorus, etc.) are CANCELLED.